 Travel and transport - The council is responsible for 1257km of public rights of way across South Gloucestershire and there is an evolving cycling network: Local Walking and Cycling Infrastructure Plan 2020.
-The Council manages 2.9 million m2 of highway verges (an area equivalent to over 400 football pitches).
+The Council manages 2.9 million m2 of highway verges (an area equivalent to 425 football pitches).
 Work is underway to change how our verges are managed to improve and connect habitat for nature, and climate change adaptation and resilience.

-Economy - In the heart of the Western Gateway partnership area, South Gloucestershire has 3 economic enterprise areas at Severnside, Filton and Emersons Green and the South Gloucestershire 'Tec Arc'.
+Economy - Our area is a key hub for economic growth within the Western Gateway partnership area including 3 economic enterprise areas at Severnside, Filton and Emersons Green and the South Gloucestershire 'Tec Arc'.
 Through the South Gloucestershire Climate Emergency action plan, we are working with our partners and businesses towards the shared goal of net zero carbon emissions by 2030 and action plans to restore nature across our area.
 Greening our town centres, local high streets and larger retail centres also helps to make them more attractive to customers and boosts green industries and jobs.